 However, the program may jump to another module or retrieve an operand from another module by performing an extend-mode cycle.
 Setting the extend flip-flop, EXD, puts the computer in the extend mode.
 The state of the extend flip-flop may be controlled by the operator from the console or by the programmer through the iot instructions Enter Extend Mode and Leave Extend Mode.
 While the computer is in the extend mode, the occurrence of a defer cycle causes the extend-mode cycle flip-flop, emc, to be set.
 The setting of emc limits indirect addressing to a single level, but causes the computer to interpret the deferred address as a 15-bit or 16-bit address instead of the usual 12-bit address.
-If the defer cycle is part of a jump instruction, a new module address is transferred to EPC at the same time that the usual 12-bit address is transferred to EMA at the same time that the usual 12-bit deferred address is transferred to MA.
+If the defer cycle is part of a jump instruction, a new module address is transferred to EPC at the same time that the usual 12-bit address is transferred to PC.
+If a memory reference instruction is deferred, a new module address is transferred to EMA at the same time that the usual 12-bit deferred address is transferred to MA.